 Four Sudanese children are orphaned after their village is massacred in the Second Sudanese Civil War.
-Consequently, they make an arduous and dangerous trek through the plains, enduring hardship, death and sacrifice all the way until they reach safety in a refugee camp in Ethiopia.
+Consequently, they make an arduous and dangerous trek through the plains, enduring hardship, death and sacrifice all the way until they reach safety in a refugee camp in Kenya.
 Years later, these youths are among 3600 selected for resettlement in America, only to have the one girl among them sent to Boston, while the three boys must to make a new life in Kansas City.
 Together, these young men must adjust to an alien culture even as the emotional baggage of their past haunts them.
 However, these newcomers, and their new friends like employment counselor Carrie Davis, strive to understand each other in this new home, as they make peace with their histories in a challenge that will change all their lives.
 Written by

 Kenneth Chisholm (firstname.lastname@example.org)

 Ger Duany is a Sudanese refugee himself who suffered as a child soldier before being granted asylum in the United States See more »

 In the section of the movie where the refugees travel to the US, there is a scene that shows a Delta Aircraft (767-300ER) landing.
 The livery shown on the aircraft is the current livery used from 2008-present, also known as the "Upward and Onward" scheme, changed because of the merger with Northwest Airlines.
 The time that the refugees would have been traveling to the US is before the merger, so that livery should not have been used.
 The proper livery would be the either the "Colors in Motion" scheme, used from 2000 until the merger with Northwest Airlines, or the Ron Allen scheme, which was the livery used before 2000.
 See more »